-Smoke alarms are your first line of defense against a fire in your home.
-Here’s what you need to know about smoke alarms, including which type to choose and how to install and maintain them in your house.
+Smoke alarms are your first line of defense against a fire.
+Here’s what you need to know about smoke alarms, including which type to choose and how to install and maintain them in your home.

-- Optical Detectors: Less prone to false alarms and will react faster to smoldering fires.
+Optical Detectors: Less prone to false alarms and react faster to smoldering fires.

-- Ionization Detectors: Better at sensing flaming fires but prone to false alarms.
+Ionization Detectors: Better at sensing flames but prone to false alarms.

 - Install at least one smoke alarm on each level of your home.